luisfabib/fhircraft/docs/user-guide/resources-construction.md

 FHIR packages contain published specifications like US Core, International Patient Summary, and other Implementation Guides.
 Fhircraft automatically downloads, caches, and integrates these packages into your development workflow.

 ### Quick Start with Packages

+The fastest way to get started with FHIR packages is to load a popular implementation guide like US Core.
+This example shows the complete workflow from package loading to model usage:

 ```python
 from fhircraft.fhir.resources.factory import ResourceFactory